UmerVarya/Spot-Ai-Agent/README.md

 ## Sentiment Fusion

-Headline sentiment is computed using a two-model stack:
+Headline sentiment is now computed using a three-model stack that favours the newer, more numerically-aware LLMs:

 * **FinBERT** quickly converts individual headlines into class probabilities (positive/neutral/negative).
 The expected value of these probabilities is